 Online safety for kids has garnered a lot of media attention lately, with questions arising about how to protect the privacy of minors, stop cyberbullying, keep kids away from unwanted content, and protect them from Internet predators.
 The 2006 cyberbullying case of Megan Meier in Dardenne Prairie, Minnesota, brought the potential consequences of cyberbullying to light with the teen’s suicide following online bullying at the hands of neighbors.
 More recently, the case of Jessi Slaughter showed just how vicious cyberbullying can be.

 As always, parents should take an active role in protecting their kids online.
-However, this article discusses some of the measures that states and the federal governments haven taken to protect privacy and make the Internet a safe environment for kids.
+However, this article discusses some of the measures that states and the federal governments have taken to protect people’s privacy and make the Internet a safer environment for kids.